Skip to content

 You're ingesting messages other people wrote in your client's workspace.
 Make sure you're allowed to — treat it like saving their meeting transcripts or forwarding their email.
 When an engagement ends, the captured memories travel with that client's client mind in a handoff.

-If your Slack workspace owner removes the Coppermind Briefings app, or your token is revoked for any other reason, the connection panel switches to a red Reconnect needed banner with the reason.
+If your Slack workspace owner removes the Armbrain Briefings app, or your token is revoked for any other reason, the connection panel switches to a red Reconnect needed banner with the reason.
 Click Reconnect Slack to start the OAuth flow again — your channel choice is preserved.

 Click Disconnect in the connection panel.
-Coppermind:
+Armbrain:

 1. Calls Slack's auth.revoke to invalidate the bot token.